uc-python/python-for-web-scraping/README.md

 ### Preparation

-Students will need to have Python installed on their computer along with an editor, ideally JupyterLab though attendees who are more comfortable with another tool are welcome to use it.
+Students will need to have Python installed on their computer along with an editor, ideally JupyterLab, though attendees who are more comfortable with another tool are welcome to use it.
 To install JupyterLab as part of the Anaconda Python distribution, follow these steps:

 1. Visit the [Anaconda download page](https://www.anaconda.com/products/individual).